ECAC 2: Further Growth and Dissolution

 ECAC 2 remained the primary conference outside Division I for several years but started getting some competition in the 1970s.
 In that time, however, the conference continued to grow larger until it possessed over 30 members by 1975 and divided itself internally into two divisions (East and West) which would continue for another decade.

 In 1978, five years after dividing the college division into two numerical divisions, the NCAA began the NCAA Division II Men's Ice Hockey Championship and the inaugural title was won by ECAC 2 member, Merrimack.
 ECAC 2 would win four more championships over the next five years and established itself as the premier league at the Division II level.
 In 1983, the NCAA announced that it would begin hosting a Division III Championship and require all schools who normally played at that level to submit bids for the new tournament.
 Even though ECAC 2 technically competed at the D-II level that year, most of its member teams that made tournament appearances did so in the D-III series.

 With the vast majority of all programs needing to reclassify for the D-III tournament, ECAC 2 dropped down to the lower level in the summer of 1984.
 That change, however, was not enough to keep the league as one entity.
 During the season, it was divided into two conferences with both ECAC East and ECAC West holding separate tournaments at the end of the year.

 Legacy

 Most of the 46 programs that played in the ECAC 2 are still going as of 2018, with many having jumped up to the Division I ranks.
-While several schools have won Division III national titles in the years since the conference ended, both Maine and Union have won Division I national titles.
+While several schools have won Division III national titles in the years since the conference ended, Maine, UMass, and Union have won Division I national titles.